 The benefits of building an LMS are manifold.
 It ensures the effectiveness of learning by:

 Learn all you need about the LMS in our guide.
 For now, let’s look at how to launch a new LMS.

-Before you start creating your own LMS, there are two main steps to take care of beforehand:
+Before you create your own LMS from scratch, there are two main steps to take care of beforehand:

 Getting your team in place is an important pre-launch step.
 A team typically includes team leaders, project managers, e-learning specialists, in-house LMS administrators, IT administrators, human resources personnel, and third-party vendors.

-Establishing a timeframe is important to maintain a steady speed.
+Establishing a timeframe is important to maintain a steady pace.
 It will also help with identifying the different steps their unique timelines.

 With the basics in place, you’re ready to learn how to launch a Learning Management System.
-Here are the six steps you can take:
+Here are the six steps to implement an LMS:

-Based on the needs of your organization, create the implementation plan.
+Based on the needs of your organization, develop the Learning Management System implementation plan.
 Getting the LMS vendor to provide a project plan template is a good place to start as the template will include all the aspects of the plan.
-Tasks specific to your organization will need to be added to this template so that it becomes totally in tune with the requirements of your organization.
+Tasks specific to your organization will need to be added to this template so that it becomes totally aligned with the requirements of your organization.